Plain English Breakdown

 - Expands the definition of 'local government' to include utility authorities, allowing them to receive emergency financial assistance from the state.

-- Requires grant anticipation notes to be secured by a pledge of future grant money received from state or federal agencies, with an option for additional security like general obligation pledges or revenue pledges.
+- Requires grant anticipation notes to be secured by the expected grant money, with an option to add additional security like general obligation pledges or revenue pledges.

 Who It Names or Affects